-The Center is in operation Monday through Friday from 7:15AM-3:30PM.
+The Center is in operation Monday through Friday from 7:15AM-4:30PM.
 Please see the Director for your choice in enrollment options that are available.

-The CDC is closed on all Federal and State Holidays, Yom Kippur and Rosh Hashanah (if applicable), Good Friday, early closing on the Wednesday before Thanksgiving, Thanksgiving day, the day after Thanksgiving, Winter break(which varies from year to year depending on when Christmas eve/day and New Year's eve/day are.
-Please refer to current school year calendar for those dates), the Public School's February and April Vacation week and early closing one day in late spring for a teacher's appreciation luncheon (please refer to current school year calendar for exact date)
+The CDC is closed on all Federal and State Holidays, Yom Kippur and Rosh Hashanah (if applicable), Good Friday, Thanksgiving day, the day after Thanksgiving, Winter break(which varies from year to year depending on when Christmas eve/day and New Year's eve/day are.
+Please refer to current school year calendar for those dates), the Public School's February and April Vacation week.
+We will be closing early on the Wednesday before Thanksgiving, the day before Christmas Break, one day in late spring for a teacher's appreciation luncheon, and the last Day of School (please refer to current school year calendar for exact date).